Your Horoscope This Week: Dec 17 to 23

 Ready for a new beginning?
-The solstice strikes this week on December 21 at 10:27 p.m.
-EST, marking the start of winter in the northern hemisphere and summer in the southern hemisphere.
+The solstice strikes this week on December 21, marking the start of winter in the northern hemisphere and summer in the southern hemisphere.
 This coincides with the start of Capricorn Season.

 It’s essential to pace yourself this week though, because Mercury is retrograde in Capricorn until the 23rd, giving us the impression that the more we try to control our life circumstances, the less in control we feel.
 On Saturday 23 Mercury shifts back into Sagittarius for its final week in retrograde, and we’ll feel a greater need to evaluate our values and our life journeys, while reimagining the society we want to live in on a local and global scale.
 “Think globally, act locally” should be our mantra as we prepare to round out the year.